floragunncom/search-guard-docs/configuration.md

 See [https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)

+For `<indexname or alias> also the placeholder `${user.name}` is allowed to support indices or aliases, which contain the name of the user.
+During evaluation of the permissions, the placeholder is replaced with the actual username.

 ### Defining permissions

 Permissions can be applied on cluster- and index level.
 Cluster-level permissions always start with `cluster:`, while index-level permissions start with `indices:`.
 After that, a REST-style path further defines the exact action the permission grants.